Deastrisk/games-collection/README.md

 # games-collection
-A collection of games made in java for practice
+A collection of games (or anything I think of) made in java